SOC 2

 2. Availability (Optional)

-The Availability criterion makes sure your systems work and stay accessible when customers need them.
+The Availability criterion ensures your systems work and remain accessible when customers need them.
 It checks that you have controls to support:

 Core Availability Controls

-System Monitoring: You need tools that watch your systems all the time and alert you when problems happen.
+System Monitoring: You need tools that continuously monitor your systems and alert you to problems.

 Performance Tuning: Your systems must run fast enough to meet customer needs during busy times.